Have you recently bagged yourself a new DSLR? Here are 10 camera settings that you should look to change or check before you start shooting!

 I nearly always shoot in Manual Mode, since that gives you the best results, and I urge you to make the change to Manual!
 However, to start with, try Aperture Priority Mode instead.
 In this mode, you only need to change the Aperture value, and your camera will help you along by balancing your overall exposure for you.
 Using a smaller F number for your aperture setting will help throw your background out of focus.

-There's a whole lesson in the Beginners Bootcamp on the exact steps to take to to get a blurred background, along with a downloadable cheat sheet, so make sure you get yourself signed up for the free course now:
+There's a whole lesson in the Beginners Bootcamp on the exact steps to take to to get a blurred background, so make sure you get yourself signed up for the free course now!

 #5 – Make Sure Your Lens Is Set to AF